Code-Institute-Submissions/milestone-project-01/README.md

 - Also on the members page is another **form** which allows users to share collaboration and commission ideas with a **submit button**
 - There is a **Google map** on the contact page for the user to explore the area on the map
 - There is a live **email link** when you click on the email address in the contact information box.
 This opens a new window so the user can send an email to The Studes
+- The **call function** easily allows the user to call directly to The Studes when the number is clicked without typing the number in separately.
 - There is also a live **Instagram link** when you click on Instagram in the contact information box.
 This will open Instagram stories in a new window so the user can keep up to date with The Studes activity

 ### Features To Implement